Bwiti Initiation Retreat & Rite of Passage

 How do I book?

-We are happy to help you book your Bwiti retreat.
+Since we are handling the intakes for Moughend’s Village, we are happy to help you book your Bwiti retreat from our site, as well.
 All you have to do is shoot us a message in the form below so we can begin the process.
 We will need to collect some detailed information from you and a deposit so Moughenda can create an invitation for you (an invitation from someone in Gabon is required for a visa).
-We will help you with the whole visa process and flights etc. We will also help you to prepare for the retreat .
+We will help you with the whole visa process and flights etc. We will also help you to prepare for the retreat.

 Interested in a Bwiti Retreat?